Sonified/Plotbot/README.md

 **5. Other Plotting Functions**
 There are two other primary plotting methods in `Plotbot`:

 *    `multiplot()`: The `multiplot` function provides similar capability to `plotbot` but allows for automated generation of many subplots, e.g. around perihelion.
-See the ‘Multiplotting Magic’ section of the notebook for details on usage.
+See the 'Multiplotting Magic' section of the notebook for details on usage.
 *   `showdahodo()`:  Creates a hodogram (scatter) plot of two variables.
 This is useful for visualizing the relationship between, for example, two components of the magnetic field.
 Examples are provided in the notebook.

 **6. Data Audification:**